mrudulap26/Movie-Ticket-Booking/README.md

 # Movie-Ticket-Booking
-This does not have a front-end/UI interface since it was one my early projects of DSA
+This does not have a front-end/UI interface since it was one my early projects of DSA.
+The code is written in C++